Bigger Tires on 4Runner? (Cutting & Trimming)

 - Trimming 4Runner Fender Liners

-Recently, we wrote an overview of the biggest tires on stock 4Runner.
+Recently, we wrote an overview for fitting bigger tires.
 In this post, we covered tire size, tire specs, wheel sizes and how they work with tire sizes, and much more.
 In that post, we really explained what the largest tire size was, that you can fit on a stock 4Runner.
 We also talked about going a step further with bigger tires and lift kits and leveling kits.

 Bigger tires with a lift kit or leveling kit?